daGama/.github/profile/README.md

 # 🦋 DaGama: ReDiscovery of your world 🌍

-App with the best recommended places to visit.
+Eccosystem with the best recommended places to visit.
 Find hidden gems on the community-generated map. 🌊🏝

 ![daGama.World Adventure](https://github.com/daGama/.github/raw/main/images/banner.jpg)

 ## Who we are 🗼

-daGama is a post-to-earn travel-tech app that compiles recommendations from a global DAO-community of discoverers.
+daGama is a post-to-earn travel-tech eccosystem that compiles recommendations from a global DAO-community of discoverers.
 We simplify and improve user experience through personalized AI selections of the best places. 🎡🏰

 ## daGama mission 🏖